Numerical Electromagnetics Code: History

-All of these programs originated in the mainframe era, originally running on Control Data machines.
-The code was written in FORTRAN and designed to take input from punched card stacks in column-delimited format and then print the results on a line printer.
-These early versions were widely ported to a number of other big-iron platforms.
-AMP added support for disk-based files by emulating the original system, writing out the data from a single punch card to 80-column line in a text file, with the file as a whole representing a deck of cards.
-With the move from punch card input to the use of text files, a profusion of slightly different file formats appeared, which was later described as "close to free format".

 Versions were introduced on the MS-DOS platform in the late 1980s, mostly using FORTRAN compilers capable of compiling the original code.
 Later versions converted the FORTRAN to the C programming language, either by hand or using automated tools.
 These versions were often limited by the platform's resources.
 Modern versions run on a wide variety of platforms.
 Modern programs usually have a separate graphical user interface (GUI) that allows the user to draw and edit the antenna.
 When that is complete, the GUI converts the design into the NEC-2 deck file format and runs NEC-2.
 The GUI then parses NEC-2's output and graphically displays the results.
+With the move to microcomputers, a profusion of slightly different file formats appeared, which was later described as "close to free format".

 Development of the original NEC codes continued at LLNL, producing NEC-3 which added the ability to model elements buried in or projecting out of the ground, and NEC-4, which included a wide variety of updates.
 NEC-4 formalized what was already widely the case, taking input from a specified file, sending output to another file, and allowing comments to be added to any line using the ! character.
 NEC-4 also introduced a new licensing system, and is not available as open source.

+One of the original authors of NEC-2, Gerald Burke, worked on the code even into retirement.
+This ultimately produced NEC-5, which uses new methods for some of the fundamental calculations that produces more accurate results in some edge cases where the older versions fail.
+NEC-5 was set to take over from the earlier versions, but when Burke died in 2012, development ended.
+According to reports, LLNL did not have the passwords for his development machine and lost all access to the source code.
+NEC-5 is now deprecated, although still available for licensing but only runs under Windows 10 or older.